MattMan569/CS207Project/README.md

 Team
 -
-The build team consists of:
-* Matthew Polsom

-The programming team consists of:
-* Matthew Polsom

-The management team consists of:
-* Matthew Polsom

-The presentation team consists of:
-* Matthew Polsom

-The coffee break team consists of:
 * Matthew Polsom

 Credits
 -
 This is where you give credit to any third parties that you borrowed from.

 * Kenneth Reitz - consultation on directory structure